 # 3 Companies Don’t Use a Multi-measurement Sales-specific Assessment

 Research shows companies using these assessments increase their ability to identify high-performing salespeople by 71% or better, but buyers beware.

 There are loads of poor tests on the market.
 The deficient tests don’t use the right test science to predict performance.
-The worst tests:
+The worst company sales strategies tests: